 We are a unique blend of new leading edge urban mixed with traditional rural… a great quality of life with a business/technology friendly environment… a little bit country and a little bit cosmopolitan… making Collin County an enviable something-for-anyone home in the heart of North Texas.

 We aren't just the Metroplex's country cousin anymore.
 In just a few years, we have grown into a destination county for individuals, families and corporations alike.
 So it's no surprise that Collin County continues to grow at one of the nation's fastest rates, welcoming almost 100 new residents every day.
 Our population topped 782,000 in 2010, punctuating a stunning growth spurt since the 2000 Census.
-The Census Bureau estimated our population at 914,127 in July 2015.
-But population growth is just one indicator of why Collin County is a jewel in the Texas crown.
+The Census Bureau reported our population at 1,064,465 in 2020.
+But population growth is no indicator of why Collin County is a great place to live.

 The education level of the Collin County workforce is almost twice as high as state and U.S. averages.
-Almost half of our workers 25 and older possessing Bachelor's or advanced degrees.
-There were 104,000 more jobs in the civilian labor force here in 2006 than in 2000, far outpacing the county's 42-percent population growth spurt for the same period.
+Half of our workers age 25 and older have earned a Bachelor's or advanced degree.
 The unemployment rate here, according to the

 Almost every Collin County industry grew by double-digit percentages from 2000-2006.
 Service jobs grew by almost 90 percent in those seven years.
 Two out of the 24 Fortune 500 companies choosing the Metroplex for their headquarters are located in Collin County, along with other major corporate headquarters.

-Collin County is receiving $1.5 billion from Highway 121 (Sam Rayburn Tollway) toll revenues to start new road expansion projects on Highway 121; this vital east-west project will stretch 25.9 miles through Collin, Dallas and Denton counties and should be completed in January 2012.
+Collin County recevied $1.5 billion from Highway 121 (Sam Rayburn Tollway) toll revenues to start new road expansion projects on Highway 121; this vital east-west project stretches 25.9 miles through Collin, Dallas and Denton counties.
 Meanwhile, Dallas North Tollway expansion continues to push northward along the western county line.
 Voters here also approved a $235.6 million transportation bond package in November 2007 to support street and highway improvements throughout the county.
-And our Road & Bridge workers have been paving about 50 miles of our rural roads each year in a multi-year project to finish out all 475 miles of county roadways.
+And our Road & Bridge workers have continued to pave more and more rural, county roads each year.

-The average value of a Collin County home today is $230,944.
-With a newly adopted five percent homestead exemption and a property tax rate decreases in 2008, 2010 and 2013 (we haven't raised our county tax rate in 21 years), our average homeowner paid about $526 in 2012 county property taxes.
+The average tax value of a Collin County home in 2020 is $374,202.
+With a five percent homestead exemption and eight county property tax rate decreases in the past decade, our average homeowner paid about $622 in 2020 county property taxes.
 These reasonable housing costs continue to attract new residents from all over the nation, and contribute to high occupancy rates.

-Per capita income ($37,797) in this part of North Texas is $10,000 a year higher than the U.S. norm, while our median family income outpaces the national rate by almost $30,000, at $88,180.
-On the flip side of the economic coin, about six percent of Collin families are considered living at or under the poverty level, less than half the national average and three times lower than the Texas average.
-It's estimated that less than two percent of our families received public cash assistance in 2006.
+Median family capita income in 2019 was $96,134.
+On the flip side of the economic coin, about 7.6 percent of residents are considered living at or below the federal poverty level, less than half the national average and three times lower than the Texas average.
+It's estimated that less than two percent of our families received public cash assistance.

-Add all this up, and include great communities, fine recreation, entertainment, and retail, deep ties to our ranching and farming heritage, a rich sense of history, and a friendly small town heart, and you've got Collin County… first in growth, second to none.
+Add all this up, and include great communities, fine recreation, entertainment, and retail, deep ties to our ranching and farming heritage, a rich sense of history, and a friendly small-town heart.